chouseknecht/awx-config/README.md

 > Your host FQDN or IP address

 tower_username: admin
-> Your login username
+> Your AWX admin username

 tower_password: password
-> Your login password
+> Your AWX admin password

 tower_verify_ssl: false
-> Wether or not to very the Tower hosts TLS certs.
-Unless
+> Whether or not to very the AWX host's TLS certs.

 organizations: []
 > Provide a list of organizations to be created.
-Each organization will be map of `key: value` pairs.
+Each organization will be a map of `key: value` pairs.
 [See example data file](./awx-example-data.yml) for keys.

 teams: []
 > Provide a list of teams to be created.
-Each team will be map of `key: value` pairs.
+Each team will be a map of `key: value` pairs.
 [See example data file](./awx-example-data.yml) for keys.

 credentials: []
 > Provide a list of credentials to be created.
-Each credential will be map of `key: value` pairs.
-Each credential type has a different mapping of `inputs`.
-Check the Tower CLI docs for more info.
-For each credential, provide an organization name with which to associate the credential.
+Each credential will be a map of `key: value` pairs, and each credential type has a different mapping of `inputs`.
+Check the Tower CLI docs for more info on `inputs`.
+And for each credential, provide an organization name with which to associate the credential.
 [See example data file](./awx-example-data.yml) for keys.

 users: []
 > Provide a list of users to be created.
-Each user will be map of `key: value` pairs.
+Each user will be a map of `key: value` pairs.
 For each user, provide a list of team names, and a list of organizations.
-The user will be associated with the organizations and teams.
+The user will be associated with the teams and organizations.
 [See example data file](./awx-example-data.yml) for keys.

 projects: []
 > Provide a list of projects to be created.
 Each project will be map of `key: value` pairs.
 For each project, provide an organization name with which to associate the credential.
 [See example data file](./awx-example-data.yml) for keys.